sunfounder/euler-kit/docs/source/pyproject/py_led.rst

     import machine

-This library contains all the instructions needed to communicate between MicroPython and Pico.
+The library contains all the instructions needed to communicate between MicroPython and Pico.
-Without this line of code, we will not be able to control any GPIOs.
+In the absence of this line of code, we will not be able to control any GPIOs.

 The next thing to notice is this line: